morissetcl/pry-byetypo/README.md

 ## Troubleshooting

-Pry-cyrano is tied to your development database.
-During the initialization it will try to establish a connection to fetch the tables available in your project.
-It will fetch the information for the `development` environment in the `database.yml` file
+Pry-cyrano is linked to your development database.
+During initialization, it will attempt to establish a connection to retrieve the tables available in your project.
+It will fetch the information for the development environment from the `database.yml` file.

 ### Unreadable database URL (URI::InvalidURIError)

-If the database is not a readable string the gem will not able to establish a connection.
-If you face such problem be sure to add in your .env a `DATABASE_URL` variable with the url of your database easily readable.
+If the database connection string is not readable, the gem will be unable to establish a connection.
+If you encounter such an issue, make sure to add a `DATABASE_URL` variable to your `.env` file with the easily readable URL of your database.

 ### Unreadable connection pool (ActiveRecord::ConnectionTimeoutError)

-If your number of connection pool is not readable you will face a `ActiveRecord::ConnectionTimeoutError`.
-If you face such problem be sure to add in your .env a `DATABASE_POOL` variable.
+If the number of connections in your pool is not readable, you may encounter an `ActiveRecord::ConnectionTimeoutError`.
+If you experience this issue, make sure to add a `DATABASE_POOL` variable to your `.env` file.

 ## Contributing